Rodeos in Angola Prison

 The Louisiana State Penitentiary at Angola has been called the Alcatraz of the South.
 It is a maximum security jail with an 18,000-acre farm (that’s bigger than the island of Manhattan) attached to it.
 Ridgeway writes that the farm used to be a slave plantation and the prisoners are forced into “backbreaking labour in the cotton, corn, and soybean fields, presided over by armed guards on horseback.”

 With prison labour costing a few cents an hour, this is about the last place in the United States where cotton is hand picked.
 An observer commented after watching the prisoners working in the fields, nobody “can think it is a soft regime.”

-Martin Fletcher (The Times, May 2008), describes Angola’s horrific past: in the early days “convicts … were so brutally abused that between 1870 and 1900 3,000 died.
+Martin Fletcher in The Times, describes Angola’s horrific past: in the early days “convicts … were so brutally abused that between 1870 and 1900 3,000 died.
 Many were buried in the levees they were building along the Mississippi.